Pisey-Nguon/MaterialDialogAndroid/README.md

 Step 1.
 Add the JitPack repository to your build file

-if your gradle version from 7.0, add it in your root build.gradle at the end of repositories:
+if your gradle version less than 7.0, add it in your root build.gradle at the end of repositories:

 	allprojects {
 		repositories {